 Project implementation must be initiated within thirty days (30) after funding is awarded.
 Requests for an exception to this rule must be justified and submitted in writing within thirty days of award.
 At the discretion of OSIT, the grantee risks losing the award if the project does not commence as required.

-All grant funding in FY2016 must be spent by June 30, 2016.
+All grant funding in FY2016 must be obligated by the state by June 30, 2016.
 All grant funding in FY2017 must be spent by June 30, 2017.
 Projects must demonstrate sustainability beyond the initial reporting period.
 By submission of the grant application and acceptance of the award, the grantee is certifying its intention to continue and sustain the program beyond the initial grant implementation award.
 There is no expectation of funding beyond awarded grant funds.

 Reimbursement Notice